 Inside a WordPress Multisite installation, you can create one website version for each language need to display on your site.
 It’s a good option for true multilingual sites using different content in different sites, however, you should keep in mind that it can be quite difficult to configure and manage for non-technical users.

-Going Multilingual with TranslatePress
+Creating a WordPress Multilingual Site with TranslatePress

 Going forward with WordPress Multilingual, we’ll use TranslatePress, which is an easy to use WordPress translation plugin, that has a friendly interface, and which combines two translation possibilities: transform your site into a multilingual one with human translation or use Google Translate API to automate the process.
 According to Build With, the number of websites using the Google Translation API has increased.